 C.R.
 To my opinion the Article does not need to be supplemented.
-In the comments it should be emphasized that for an electronic message to be "appropriate in the circumstances", the addressee must somehow have communicated its willingness to receive electronic communication in the way it was sent by the sender (see for inspiration the US UETA).
+In the comments it should be emphasized that for an electronic message to be "appropriate in the circumstances", the addressee must somehow have communicated its willingness to receive electronic communication in the way it was sent by the sender (see for inspiration the US Uniform Electronic Transactions Act of 1999).